Trusts, Wills, and Power of Attorney Drafting

 How can a wills attorney help you and your family?

 Trustors and trustees can both benefit from advising with a qualified Reno wills attorney to help them navigate the ambiguous language behind your important legal documents and the law itself.
 From interpreting documents to helping you manage assets accordingly, a trusts attorney will help ensure your legacy is in good hands.

 First, you’ll need an attorney to help you appoint a trustee.
 This person will hold your assets for your chosen beneficiaries and will administer them based upon your requests.
 Trustees are responsible for the trusts and are required to make conservative decisions in regards to the trust.
 They must also keep accurate records, file tax returns, report to the beneficiaries, and perform a laundry list of other important tasks for the trust.
 Fortunately, a trusts lawyer can help the trustee manage and administer assets as needed.

 Ijames Law can help families with the following services:

 - Prepare new legal documents and set up the trust

 - Represent the trustor and the trustee

-- Provide general legal counsel in regards to trusts, wills, and Powers of Attorney
+- Provide general legal counsel in regards to trusts, wills, and Reno Power of Attorney

 How Our Reno Wills Lawyer Can Help